-See Section 7 for more details on configuring classifiers.
+See Section 7 for more details on configuring Endpoints.

-3.4 GUI and CLI
+3.4 GUI & API

 Most users will find the browser-based graphical user interface to be the most convenient way to configure and operate the Netropy network emulator.
-However, a CLI is also available for integration with test automation tools.
+However, a RESTful API is also available for integration with test automation tools.